burnspat/sdm_sim_variable_optimization/README.md

 # sdm_sim_variable_optimization
-code repo for Ecological Informatics publication "Simulating multi-scale optimization and variable selection in species distribution modeling.
-Ecological Informatics", by Cushman et al. 2024
+code repo for Ecological Informatics publication "Simulating multi-scale optimization and variable selection in species distribution modeling", by Cushman et al. 2024

 We used Northern Arizona University's High Performance Computing System and Slurm Workload Manager to distribute jobs, where each job corresponds to a different simulated species modeling scenario (i.e. different variable selection algorithm or bootstrap).
 This set of scripts will not run "out of the box" unless Slurm is available on your computer/HPC and you have installed the necessary R packages.
 The required R packages are listed in simulation_funcs.R.
 Note that we used a custom conda environment to manage packages.
 You can clone that environment using this yml filebiodiv_mod.yml, but be aware that it contains extra packages that aren't necessary for this analysis.